jcondeco207/ch_insertion_benchmark/README.md

-# ch_insertion_benchmark
+# Clickhouse Insertion Benchmark
-A benchmark on clickhouse bulk insertion for thousands of rows with JSONEachRow. (in different languages)
+A benchmark on clickhouse bulk insertion for thousands of rows with JSONEachRow. (in different languages).
+Languages to be tested:
+- Rust
+- Go
+- Python
+- Java